- function for general SQL routine declaration

 characters in the middle.

-expression and multiple function
+CASE expression and multiple function

 calls.
-It can therefore define the complete logic in the RETURN
+It can therefore define the complete logic in the RETURN clause.

 The following statement shows the same capability within the routine itself.

-inside and outside the CASE
+Note the duplicate RETURN inside and outside the CASE statement and the

-statement is required, because a
+required END CASE;.
+The second RETURN statement is required, because a

-routine must end with a RETURN
+routine must end with a RETURN statement.
+As a result the ELSE clause can be

 omitted.

-statement, and avoids the
+CASE to an IF statement, and avoids the

-duplicate RETURN
+duplicate RETURN:

 Formatting bytes

-function.
+Trino includes a built-informat_number() function.
 However it is using units

 that don’t work well with bytes.
-The following format_data_size
+The following format_data_size routine can

 format large values of bytes into a human readable string.